 - Timeout: The value in seconds until the timeout error is thrown, cancelling the operation.
 Set to 0 to disable time outs.

 - CompanyId: Set this to the ID of the company you want to connect to.
-You can retrieve the CompanyId by pressing the following in QuickBooks Online:
+You can retrieve the CompanyId by pressing the following keys in QuickBooks Online:

 PC: CTRL + ALT + ?

 Make sure to delete all the spaces in the company ID when putting it into the Connection String.

 Note: To switch between accounts, you need to delete the file OAuthsettings.txt file located at …\Users\xxx\AppData\Roaming\CData\QuickbooksOnline\DataProvider.

 To help you create a connection string and test the connection, see Connection String Builder for Certified Connectors.